 While the goal of Customer Discover is finding “visionary customers”, the goal of Business Model Discovery is finding “visionary advisors”.

 There is no silver bullet.
 Finding good advisors is an ongoing process.
 Start with your first-degree network, conduct interviews, get referrals, and cold call if you (really) have to.
 Like customer interviews, the key is framing the conversation around learning and not pitching.

 How to Conduct a Business Model Interview

 I completely avoid using a traditional “10-slide deck”.
-Other than seeming too much like a pitch, I find that the one-slide at a time linear flow leads to low information retention.
+Other than seeming too much like a pitch, I find that the one-slide-at-a-time linear flow leads to low information retention.
 You either get interrupted on things you’ve already covered or have to flip back to previous slides.
-Another problem with the 10-slide deck is you get distracted by aesthetics and start spending time on clever graphics, transitions, fonts — all are forms of waste at this point.
+Another problem with the 10-slide deck is you get distracted by aesthetics and start spending time on clever graphics, transitions, and fonts — all are forms of waste at this point.

 I start with a blank canvas and incrementally reveal parts of the model as I walk through the business model.
-The stacked flow allows me to pace the conversation and leave all the information on screen.
-The Lean Canvas format is so minimal and space constrained — there’s no room for distraction.
+The stacked flow allows me to pace the conversation and leave all the information on the screen.
+The Lean Canvas format is so minimal and space-constrained — there’s no room for distraction.

 Your Lean Canvas is the “naked copy” of your eventual pitch.